Series / Bored to Death

 - Sitcom Archnemesis:

-- The Shrink: A type one sends Ray into an extremely short-lived bout of self-awareness, which in turn causes depression.
-Said shrink goes on to "solve" all of Jon's issues in under five minutes, although it might've been because he knew Jon wasn't there for advice and wanted him to cut to the chase.
+- The Shrink: A Flavor One sends Ray into an extremely short-lived bout of self-awareness, which in turn causes depression.
+Said shrink goes on to "solve" all of Jonathan's issues in under five minutes, although it might've been because he knew Jonathan wasn't there for advice and wanted him to cut to the chase.

-- Skewed Priorities: After finding out that Jonathan was clinging to life while dangling from a clock ray decided to have sex
+- Skewed Priorities: After finding out that Jonathan was clinging to life while dangling from a clock, Ray decided to have sex instead.

 - Smug Snake: Lewis Green.